Career and Specialty Interest Groups (CSIGs)

 The Vision for this AANS Medical Student Chapter is as follows: To partner with AANS and the neurosurgery department at UCLA in the mentorship and professional development of medical students interested in neurosurgery.
 To that end, this AANS medical student chapter will support activities that increase interest in neurosurgery as a career, promote neurosurgical education and foster early leadership.
 Through the resources of AANS and UCLA, we will provide opportunities for medical student leadership, meeting participation, education, and research in the field of neurosurgery.

-- Student Coordinators: Lexy Anderson and Brandon Williams
+- Student Advisors: Brandon Williams, Lexy Anderson

 - Faculty Advisor: Jennifer Nguyen-Lee, MD and Michael Wolfe, MD

 - Department Website: UCLA Anesthesiology & Perioperative Medicine

 The Anesthesiology Interest Group at the DGSOM aims to increase awareness and interest in Anesthesiology as it is a specialty that students have very little exposure to in the preclinical as well as in many students’ clinical years.
 It provides opportunities for students to learn about the specialty, become involved in research/mentorship/shadowing, and acquire hands-on practical skills with common procedures and techniques.
 We provide opportunities to attend anesthesia-related workshops such as an airways lab to allow students to gain experience in intubating a patient and doing a cricothyroidotomy.

 We complete this mission through a variety of activities:

 - Airway management workshop co-hosted with other DGSOM student interest groups.
 Students are given a short introductory presentation on airway anatomy, followed by a hands-on workshop where students learn and practice intubation, as well as work with Glidescopes, fiber optic scopes, LMAs, and mask ventilation.